Stephanie Messenger: Child's death

-On her website, Messenger chronicles the journey in the death of her son, and why she is an outspoken opponent of vaccines.
-She stated that she knew nothing about vaccines and only got them for her son because the doctor recommended it.
-Her 8-week-old son had always been happy and calm but became extremely upset immediately after his first vaccination shot, the doctor when asked said that this was normal behaviour.
-The next day he was back to normal and she waited for his 4-month visit which included more vaccination shots.
-After this, he vomited which Messenger says he had never done before.
-The doctor suggested stopping breastfeeding and switching to juice which she did.
-The next day he started having seizures and convulsions.

-After months of testing by specialists, the doctors concluded he had a genetic condition called Alexander's disease.
-They warned her against having more children.
-Messenger states that her son did not progress past a 4-month-old's development even when he was one year old.
-She concluded that because of the timing of the vaccinations, the baby's reactions and other parents' stories it was the vaccine that killed him and not a genetic disease.

 Messenger's son died soon after his first birthday, she says about his death, "Vaccination killed him, I have no doubt.
 If he crawled under the sink and drank the same poisonous concoction of heavy metals, formaldehyde, foreign proteins, multiple viruses and a host of other toxins, the emergency room would have called it poisoning.
 Because it was injected into his body, it's called 'a coincidence'!"

 The Herald Sun says that Messenger's statements are not based on science and she never offers proof of her statements or names of doctors that support her.
 Messenger states that her three remaining children are unvaccinated and are very healthy, she says sunshine and healthy food will protect them, while the Herald Sun says "She also argues that her unvaccinated children have never had any serious illnesses.
 I wonder if she realises this is because vaccination programs (of which she refuses to be a part) have eradicated many diseases that claimed so many lives in the past.
 Her children are also benefiting from the sensible precautions taken by the rest of us."